 Whether you're looking for tradition or innovation, these are the ultimate London afternoon tea experiences.

 By virtue of the Duchess of Bedford's insatiable appetite, the concept of afternoon tea came to be in the nineteenth century, and has remained a decadently indulgent tradition ever since.
 Whether it's for an engagement celebration, a niece's bat mitzvah, or just a bit of a treat, seeking out London's best afternoon tea is a must.

-Between the city's most esteemed hotels, forward-thinking restaurants and pastry cafes, choosing where to order your Darjeeling has become an impossible task.
-In an attempt to make it a little easier, we've rounded up our favourites in the city.
+Between the city's most esteemed hotels, forward-thinking restaurants and pastry cafes, choosing where to order your Darjeeling has become a tricky task.
+In an attempt to make it a little easier, we here at Plum Guide have rounded up our pick of the best afternoon teas in London.
 It's all here: traditional scones with generous helpings of clotted cream, pistachio choux buns, duck egg and truffle mayonnaise finger sandwiches, and even a CBD-infused cocktail.

 Step into Marie Antoinette's dreamworld at Sketch.
 The millennial-pink interior is not just for the influencer elite, but is sure to enthrall the younger members of your party.
 Aptly named The Gallery – for the quirky David Shrigley prints lining the walls – the setting of your afternoon tea is just as delectable as the intriguing delicacies on your plate.
 With less-than-traditional food and a string quartet in the corner playing the Beatles, this isn't one for the purists but is a fresh take on a London afternoon tea experience.